1. Install required software

 - 1.1) Install the Java 6 JDK or Java 7 JDK (you don't need NetBeans or Java EE).
 Asset Bank requires Java 6 or higher (on the server).
 We recommend that you use the Server JVM which means that you should download the JDK instead of the JRE, because the JRE only comes with the Client JVM.

-- 1.2) Install Tomcat version 6.0.26 (Please do not install Tomcat 7).
+- 1.2) Install Tomcat version 7.0.52.
 On Red Hat distributions we recommend installing a standard binary distribution instead of a packaged managed version of tomcat.
 See points 3 and 8 for notes about configuring Tomcat.
 If your Linux distrubutions repository only supplies Tomcat 6 this is also still supported.

 - 1.3) If you do not already have a database, install the latest version of MySql.
 Currently we recommend MySQL 5.0 Community Edition.

 - 1.4) Make sure that the image libraries are installed for the formats you want to support.
 For example, commonly required libraries are:

 - liblcms-devel (http://www.littlecms.com)

 - If you want to convert EPS files, install Ghostscript (http://www.ghostscript.com).
 We currently recommend installing GhostScript version 9.0.6.

 On Red Hat-based distributions you may be able to install the headers and libraries required to compile ImageMagick and GhostScript from source with the commands: